Last updated on November 15th, 2019 at 12:35 am

-Each year on October 31 in my sleepy little Santa Rosa, California town, McDonald Avenue comes alive to resemble a mini-Mardi Gras sans public drunkenness and bare breasts — minus thousands of people throwing beads.
+Each year on October 31 in my sleepy little Northern California town, a historic street known as McDonald Avenue creeps alive to resemble a small haunted Mardi Gras sans public drunkenness, bar fights, and thousands of people throwing beads.

-Row upon row of Victorian homes in this historical section of our town are decorated in themes to scare the hell out of trick-or-treaters.
+Row upon row of Victorian homes on the tree-lined street is decorated in Halloween themes designed to scare the hell out of trick-or-treaters.

-Halloween is an occasion for people to either dress up as someone/something they love – or someone/something they hate.
-When you dress in costume, you are living a fantasy and revealing parts of your inner self.
+Halloween is an occasion for people to either dress up as someone/something they love or someone/something they hate.
+When you dress in costume, you are living a fantasy and revealing to the world parts of your inner self.

 ” . . . may reveal something about them that otherwise is not immediately obvious. … maybe not even obvious to themselves . . .
 People may simply say that they are wearing a particular costume because ‘I like it.’
 When asked, they’re not sure what it says about them.
 One theory states that our personality operates in polarities.
 There is our conscious self that we present to everyone during our everyday life — but then there is a hidden side to our personality which may be the exact opposite . . .”